Free tool

 Mobile number settings

-Why two files?
-Google Ads wants the phone hashed with a plus sign, like +6591234567.
-Meta wants it hashed as digits only, like 6591234567.
-The tool builds both for you, so the email hash stays identical across the two files and only the phone format differs.
+Google wants the phone code made with a plus sign, like +6591234567.
+Meta wants digits only, like 6591234567.
+The tool makes both, so the email code stays the same in each file and only the phone part changes.

 Waiting for your list.